 The present Club whilst losing none of it’s enthusiasm for traditional sailing has embraced a whole new range of craft, including Wayfarers, Lasers, Toppers and Darts.
 Swanage provides the complete spectrum of weather conditions for sailing.
 In the Bay there is sheltered sailing for the novice whilst to seaward, high speed action for the more experienced sailor.

 There is a full sailing season with many cup races, exchange visits from other clubs, and Spring Summer and Autumn Series of races.
-The Club holds a Regatta week in conjunction with the town carnival week and open meetings for various classes of boat.

 The new Club House, situated on Buck Shore, Swanage was opened by the Rt.
 Hon Sir Edward Heath KG, MBE, MP on the 10th August 1996 and has it’s own bar, galley, showers and changing rooms.
 The Clubs atmosphere has always been friendly, and enjoys a high proportion of Family memberships.